HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model

-\textbf{Baselines.} To the best of our knowledge, there are no direct methods that generate 3D houses from floorplans.
-Closest to our work is CC3D ~\citep{bahmani2023cc3d}, which produces a room-scale indoor scene from 2D layout.
+\textbf{Baselines.} To the best of our knowledge, there are no direct methods that generate 3D houses from 2D floorplans.
+The closest works to ours are CC3D~\citep{bahmani2023cc3d} and BlockFusion~\citep{blockfusion}, which produce a scene from 2D layout.
 CC3D represents the scene as a feature volume that can be rendered with a neural renderer to obtain RGB and depth images.
 Since BlockFusion only generates a scene mesh, an text-to-texture method, Meshy\footnote{https://www.meshy.ai/}, is used to texturize the generated mesh.
 We also compare against Text2Room~\citep{text2room}, which generates an indoor scene from a series of text prompts.
-Since Text2Room~\citep{text2room} does not receive any layout guidance, we only compare to it in terms of visual quality.
+As Text2Room~\citep{text2room} does not receive any floorplan guidance, we only compare to it in terms of visual quality.

-\textbf{Results.} We provide a detailed quantitative analysis in Fig.~\ref{fig:results} and quantitative comparisons in Fig.~\ref{fig:UserStudy} and Table~\ref{tab:baseline}.
+\textbf{Results.} We provide qualitative results in Fig.~\ref{fig:results} and quantitative comparisons in Fig.~\ref{fig:UserStudy} and Table~\ref{tab:baseline}.
 We refer readers to the supplementary material for more visual comparisons.
-For the visual quality (IS metric), both human (Fig.~\ref{fig:UserStudy}) and automated Table~\ref{tab:baseline} evaluations show that our method performs better in generating faithful results to the layout guidance.
-However, IS greatly favors Text2Room over our method and CC3D, while the users significantly prefer our results.
+For the visual quality (IS metric), both human (Fig.~\ref{fig:UserStudy}) and automated (Table~\ref{tab:baseline}) evaluations show that our method performs better than CC3D.
+However, Text2Room and BlockFusion report better IS metrics than our method, while the users significantly prefer our results.
 We believe their higher IS metrics are due to the more diverse scenes generated by using models trained using the real-world data (\eg, the pre-trained text-to-image model~\citep{rombach2022sd} in TextRoom), which have similar distribution to the data used to train the model for IS evaluation.
 This is evidenced by the lower IS metric when using the ground-truth images from 3D-FRONT (``GT, 3D-FRONT'' in Table~\ref{tab:baseline}).

 In terms of the consistency w.r.t. the input floorplan, as we explained earlier, although the mAP@25 metric is not perfect due to its dependence on the 3D instance segmentation model, it correlates with the floorplan consistency positively.
 As seen in the last row in Table~\ref{tab:baseline}, using GT images leads to the best mAP@25 score.
 Compared with CC3D and BlockFusion, our method performs better reflected in the higher mAP@25.
 The effectiveness of our approach is further validated by the user study results reported in Fig.~\ref{fig:UserStudy}.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}